Comprehensive Security Solutions for Your Organization

 📧 Email Threats

-• Business Email Compromise (BEC): Compromising business emails for fraud
+Business Email Compromise (BEC): Compromise of business email accounts for fraudulent purposes

 🔒 Technical Protective Measures

-• Secure Email Gateway (SEG): Filtering of incoming and outgoing emails
+Secure Email Gateway (SEG): Filtering of inbound and outbound emails

-• URL Rewriting: Rewriting and verification of links in emails
+URL Rewriting: Rewriting and verification of links within emails

 👥 Employee Awareness

-• Phishing Awareness Training: Training to recognize phishing attempts
+Phishing Awareness Training: Training on how to recognize phishing attempts

-• Clear Reporting Procedures: Simple ways to report suspicious emails
+Clear Reporting Procedures: Simple mechanisms for reporting suspicious emails

-• Email Handling Guidelines: Clear guidelines for handling emails
+Email Handling Guidelines: Clear policies for handling emails

-• Regular Reminders: Regular reminders of security practices
+Regular Reminders: Ongoing reminders of security best practices

 How can an organization improve its network security?

-Network security remains a fundamental aspect of cyber security, even as the traditional perimeter increasingly blurs due to cloud adoption and remote work.
+Network security remains a fundamental aspect of cyber security, even as the traditional perimeter increasingly dissolves due to cloud adoption and remote work.

 🌐 Network Security Challenges